 Tracks efforts in many countries to correct national money-based accounts and scorecards of progress, e.g., GDP.
 Covers new scorecards beyond money and economics which use systems approaches to quality of life measure by multiple metrics from many sciences and disciplines.
 These indicators add tracking health, education, poverty gaps and environment.

-USA Update: December 2014 Total nonfarm payroll employment rose by a healthy 321,000 in November.
-The 214,000 jobs in October was revised upward to 243,000, with September’s 256,000 revised upward to 271,000.
-The unemployment rate stayed at 5.8%.
-All these welcome upward revisions auger a quickening recovery and a rise in wages, with average [...]
+USA Update: January 2015 By Hazel Henderson Total nonfarm payroll employment rose by 252,000 in December, and the healthy 321,000 first reported in November was revised upward to 353,000.
+The 243,000 jobs in October was revised upward again to 261,000, with September’s 256,000 revised upward to 271,000.
+The unemployment rate fell to 5.6%, [...]